Day 1 - Toronto to Shelburne - 80 km/50 mi

 Spend the day exploring this unique island. full details

 Some suggestions include the Great Spirit Circle Trail, a network of First Nations cultural attractions offering diverse activities such as cultural experiences, touring and pow wows.
 Visit the Great Spirit Circle Trail website for further information.

-Our recommended campground here is Glenview Cottages and Campground.
-This campground offers CanaDream guests a 10% discount on their stay.
+Our recommended campgrounds here are KOA Sault Ste.
+Marie and Glenview Cottages and Campground.
+These campgrounds offer CanaDream guests a 10% discount on their stay.
 Check in for your next two nights' stay in "the Soo" and spend a relaxing evening in this interesting city.

 Day 7 - Sault Ste Marie – Tour Suggestion Algoma Valley/Agawa Canyon Tour Train

 Advance reservations are essential, however the fall colours in the Agawa Canyon are not to be missed.
 Take a rest from driving today and sit back in the comfort of CN Rail’s Agawa Canyon Tour Train.
 The train leaves daily during the Fall from the CN Rail station in Sault Ste Marie at 8.00am, returning to Sault Ste Marie at 5.30pm. full details

 Bookings can be made with tour companies or directly with CN – check out their website at http://www.agawacanyontourtrain.com.
 This one day wilderness excursion will take you 114 miles north of Sault Ste.
 Marie, over towering trestles, alongside pristine northern lakes and rivers, and through the awesome granite rock formations and mixed forests of the Canadian Shield.